dshanske/simple-location/README.md

 ## Venues ##

 Venues are locations stored as a custom taxonomy in WordPress using the Term Metadata functionality added in Version 4.4 of WordPress.
 Venues as taxonomies have the advantage of supporting an archive page of all posts from that location and giving the location a permalink on your site.
-To add anything more than a basic location you will have to create a venue.
+To add anything more than a basic location you will have to create a venue unlike in earlier versions of the plugin.

 ## WordPress GeoData ##